 Collaborative Analytics for Morgan Advanced Materials

 Supply chain management is becoming increasingly complex.
 Today’s manufacturing is more global and requires synchronization of material deliveries from suppliers throughout the world.
 There is increasing pressure to analyze complex data to prioritize and manage daily tasks, pressures from clients to quickly meet their changing demands, and pressures to deliver on time regardless of the product complexity and routine demand changes.
-In a time like this, agility and collaborative analytics are vital.
+In a time like this, agility and collaborative analytics are vital for successful supply chain procurement.
 Suppliers must utilize timely information shared across all people in the operation.
 The result of doing so?
 Clearly aligned critical decision making that keeps up with client expectations.

 I was honored to speak at AeroDef Manufacturing 2019 a few weeks ago to discuss smart technologies propelling aerospace and defense manufacturing forward.
 I was joined by one of our partners—Senior Continuous Improvement Engineer at Morgan Advanced Materials, Marianne Braun—to discuss how LeanDNA is pivotal for Morgan as they work to drive agile processes across all their sites and improve customer delivery, quality, and price.

 Collaborative analytics brings together the advancement in technology with the way humans successfully work together.
 In our world, this requires combining purpose-built analytical tools with collaborative lean best practices for manufacturers.
 Breaking down organizational silos is the first step, as I outline below in our work with Morgan.
 But the next step is even more pivotal for creating an agile, yet data-heavy process: Equipping teams with tools to take swift, smart actions based on the information in front of them.
 As I discussed with Braun at AeroDef, collaborative analytics bridges these gaps and gives executives at Morgan Advanced Materials the standardized workflows and performance views needed in their organization.